7 Tips to Improve Communication and Teamwork

 Outrageous Games improves teamwork and communication

-Especially in a time where remote meetings are common, it’s important to communicate as if everyone is together in person.
-One of our podcast guests Maurice Harary gave us valuable advice to improve remote meetings:
+One of our podcast guests, Maurice Harary, gave us valuable advice to improve remote meetings:

 “Don’t just get on a call.
 Get on a video call.
 Seeing the person and their reactions—there’s a lot of nonverbal communication that goes on.
 We do lose some of it with remote, but if you have your video on, you at least can eliminate or minimize how much of that you’re actually losing.”

-Emotional resilience involves developing coping mechanisms to navigate stress and adversity more effectively.
-Encourage team members to share their struggles and challenges, and offer support and understanding.
-As a leader especially, it is your job to notice when someone on the team is struggling and provide adequate assistance.
-Promote a culture where mental well-being and psychological safety is a priority and team members feel comfortable seeking help when needed.
+The leader’s job is to notice when a team member is struggling and provide adequate assistance.
+The leader should promote a culture where mental well-being and psychological safety are a priority and team members feel comfortable seeking help when needed.

-Empowerment is also crucial for communication and teamwork.
+Empowerment through peer recognition is also crucial for communication and teamwork.
 Trust your team members to take ownership of their tasks and projects.
 Delegate responsibilities and encourage them when they do something great.
-Peer recognition is so important to employee engagement and they are more likely to communicate proactively and take initiative in problem solving tasks.
+This can improve engagement and proactive communication in problem-solving tasks.

 Animate improves teamwork and communication